Dean Oliver (basketball)

-Dean Daniel Oliver (born November 5, 1978) is an American former professional basketball player and current assistant coach for the University of Wisconsin men's basketball team.
-An undrafted 5'11" (1.80 m) guard from the University of Iowa, Oliver played with the Golden State Warriors from 2001-02 to 2002-03.
+Dean Daniel Oliver (born November 5, 1978) is an American former professional basketball player and assistant coach for the Wisconsin Badgers.
+An undrafted 5 ft 11 in point guard from the University of Iowa, Oliver played with the Golden State Warriors from 2001-02 to 2002-03.

 Early life and college

 Born in Quincy, Illinois, Oliver graduated from Mason City High School in Mason City, Iowa in 1997 as a member of the National Honor Society with a 3.9 GPA.
 At the University of Iowa, Oliver played in the Hawkeyes basketball team all four years and graduated in 2001 with a Bachelor of Business Administration in finance.
 In his senior season, Oliver averaged 14.9 points, 2.8 rebounds, and 4.8 assists per game.
 Oliver was a three-time third-team All-Big Ten Conference selection (1999–2001) and led the conference in assist/turnover ratio in his senior season.